reborg/fluorine/README.md

 ## todo

+* [ ] investigate long polling over HTTP avoiding websocket upgrade requests for those firewall doing full packet inspections.
+* [ ] consider secondary file cache on the client so application can restart even without fluorine servers available
+* [ ] consider REST endpoint to get the configuration for any other kind of app needing that
 * [ ] json format support
 * [ ] other custom pluggable formats
 * [ ] JavaScript client